 Duty Owed to the Client

 No matter of their education or experience, Professional Land Surveyors owe a certain duty to each of their property owner clients.
-The courts have found that surveyors have a survey to use the “best available evidence”, to follow generally “accepted rules and regulations” (i.e. State Board Minimum Standards and State Case Law) and to “exercise the proper degree of care and skill” when performing any land survey.
+The courts have found that surveyors have to use the “best available evidence”, to follow generally “accepted rules and regulations” (i.e. State Board Minimum Standards and State Case Law) and to “exercise the proper degree of care and skill” when performing any land survey.

 In one of my favorite cases, Graves v.
 S.E.
 Downey Registered Land Surveyor, P.A., the court stated that “Standards for demonstrating the elements of professional negligence do not differ from profession to profession.
 The plaintiff in a professional negligence action must establish the appropriate standard of care, demonstrate that the defendant deviated from that standard, and prove that the deviation caused the plaintiff’s damages.